gregdod/FSLogixMigration/README.md

 # FSLogixMigrationModule

 The FSLogix Profile Migration Module is currently private preview.
 This preview version is provided without a service level agreement, and it's not recommended for production workloads.
 Certain features might not be supported or might have constrained capabilities.
-FDLogix Profile Container may not support all functionality of the formats that are converted.
+FSLogix Profile Container may not support all functionality of the formats that are converted.
 For more information, see Supplemental Terms of Use for Microsoft Azure Previews at https://azure.microsoft.com/en-us/support/legal/preview-supplemental-terms/.

 PowerShell Module for Converting UPD/Roaming Profiles to FSLogix Profile Containers Overview